Keshni/To---Do-List/README.md

   - Python 3.x
   - Tkinter (usually included with Python installation)

-Download all the files in the repo and run the proovided Python script (main.py) to start the application.
+Download all the files in the repo and run the provided Python script (main.py) to start the application.

 ## Usage
 After launching the application, enter tasks in the provided entry field and click ADD.
 Tasks will appear in the listbox.
 To delete a task, select it from the list and click the Delete button.